ivan-brko/GamayunPyUtils/README.md

 && apk add --no-cache linux-headers \
 && apk add --no-cache python3-dev
 ```
-Note that suggested way of using Gamayun is by building a docker image based on Gamayun image, so you don't have to install these dependencies locally.
-See [Gamayun main repo](https://github.com/ivan-brko/Gamayun) for more information.
+Note that suggested way of using Gamayun is with Docker, so you don't have to install these dependencies locally.
+If you are using Docker, there is an image containing Gamayun and Gamayun Python utilities [here](https://hub.docker.com/repository/docker/ibrko/gamayun_py_utils).

+See [Gamayun main repo](https://github.com/ivan-brko/Gamayun) for more information and see example usage [here](https://github.com/ivan-brko/GamayunConfigurationSample).

 <a name="usage"></a>
 ## Usage